 What Is a Tree Traversal?

 Tree traversal involves searching a tree data structure one node at a time, performing functions like checking the node for data or updating the node.
-There are two common classifications for tree traversal algorithms: Depth-first search (DFS) and breadth-first search (BFS).
-Depth-first search starts with the root node and first visits all nodes on one branch before backtracking.
-Breadth-first search starts from the root node and visits all nodes at its current depth before moving to the next depth in the tree.
+The two common classifications for tree traversal algorithms are depth-first search or DFS (visits all nodes on one branch before backtracking) and breadth-first search or BFS (visits all nodes at its current level before moving to the next level in the tree).

 In this article, you’ll learn about the theories around such algorithms and how to implement these algorithms through code.